Rural Business-Cooperative Service, USDA.

 D. Application and Submission Information

 For further information, entities wishing to apply for assistance should contact the USDA Rural Development State Office provided in the ADDRESSES section of this notice to obtain copies of the application package.

-Prior to official submission of grant applications, applicants may request technical assistance or other application guidance from the Agency, as long as such requests are made prior to April 6, 2020 Technical Assistance is not meant to be an analysis or assessment of the quality of the materials submitted, a substitute for Agency review of completed applications, nor a determination of eligibility, if such determination requires in-depth analysis.
+Prior to official submission of grant applications, applicants may request technical assistance or other application guidance from the Agency, as long as such requests are made at least 15 days prior to the submission deadline.
+Technical assistance is not meant to be an analysis or assessment of the quality of the materials submitted, a substitute for agency review of completed applications, nor a determination of eligibility, if such determination requires in-depth analysis.
 The Agency will not solicit or consider scoring or eligibility information that is submitted after the application deadline.
 The Agency reserves the right to contact applicants to seek clarification information on materials contained in the submitted application.

 2. Content and Form of Application Submission.